typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/switch-exhaustiveness-check.md

 However, if the union type changes, it's easy to forget to modify the cases to account for any new types.

 This rule reports when a `switch` statement over a value typed as a union of literals is missing a case for any of those literal types and does not have a `default` clause.

+There is also an option to check the exhaustiveness of switches on non-union types by requiring a default clause.

 ## Examples